 Christmas has always been my favourite time of the year.
-As I get older the excitement has worn off somewhat, but with little nephews and nieces in my life, I can feel that excitement return and I’m getting into the festive spirit again.
+As I get older, the excitement has worn off somewhat, but with little nephews and nieces in my life, I can feel that excitement return, and I’m getting into the festive spirit again.
 I’ve realised I enjoy the build-up and all the accessible Christmas activities more than the actual day itself.

 I love continuing family traditions and creating new ones.
-I love going out and picking a real Christmas tree wearing a silly Christmas jumper.
+I love going out and picking a real Christmas tree and wearing a silly Christmas jumper.
 I love decorating the tree and helping wrap gifts while Christmas music plays in the background.
 I love the uplifting and cosy feeling of a good festive movie.
-I love taking my nephew out for the day to do something fun and Christmassy and watch his face light up with amazement.
+I love taking my nephew out for the day to do something fun and Christmassy and watching his face light up with amazement.

 7 Amazing Accessible Christmas Activities For Ultimate Festive Cheer

 With that being said, Christmas activities can often be a challenge especially if you have a disability.
 Christmas is the busiest time of the year with shops and high streets being stressful and overcrowded.

 However, there are many amazing accessible Christmas activities to do over the festive period.
 Here are my top inclusive and accessible Christmas activities for ultimate festive cheer for wheelchair users and the whole family to enjoy.